-- Tell your provider about: - Recent illnesses or other health issues - Allergies you have to medicines, especially if you have ever had a reaction to contrast - Tell your provider if you are pregnant or breastfeeding, or if there is any chance you are pregnant. - Do not wear jewelry, piercings, or clothes with snaps, zippers, or other metal.
+- Tell your provider about: - Recent illnesses or other health issues - Allergies you have to medicines, especially if you have ever had a reaction to contrast - If you were assigned female at birth: Tell your provider if you are pregnant or breastfeeding, or if there is any chance you are pregnant. - Do not wear jewelry, piercings, or clothes with snaps, zippers, or other metal.